Dual Diagnosis Treatment Augusta, GA

 Services provided:

-• Intervention services, housing services and HIV early intervention
+• Sober housing services, professional interventionist and HIV early intervention

 Lradac Outpatient - 54.4 miles from Augusta, GA

-Lradac Outpatient is a dual diagnosis treatment center in Lexington, SC that provides treatment for drug and alcohol addiction and mental health disorders that include personality disorders as well as post-partum depression.
+Lradac Outpatient is a dual-diagnosis treatment center in Lexington, SC that provides treatment for drug and alcohol addiction and mental health disorders that include post-traumatic stress disorder as well as anorexia.

 Address: 1068 South Lake Drive, Lexington, SC 29073 in Lexington County